vlee6/guitarprotagonist/README.md

-Made in 9 hours for blueprint 2024!
-Theres also a corresponding arduino controller!
+Made in 9 hours for MIT Blueprint 2024!
+Theres also a corresponding Arduino powered guitar!

 Fretting:
 | A | S | D | F | G